MicroEJ/docs/glossary.rst

       A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines `managed code <https://en.wikipedia.org/wiki/Managed_code>`_ (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni>`).

    MICROEJ SDK
-      MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable and run Virtual Devices.
+      MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable, and run Virtual Devices.

    MICROEJ VEE
       MICROEJ VEE is an applications container.
 VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
 MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, …) and can also run without RTOS (bare-metal) or proprietary RTOS.
 MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries).